dgrisham/masters/README.md

 ## strategy-sim

-The Bitswap strategy simulator repository is very related to this work -- see [here](https://github.com/dgrisham/strategy-sim).
+The Bitswap strategy simulator repository is closely related to this work -- see [here](https://github.com/dgrisham/strategy-sim).

 The [strategy analysis Mathematica notbook](./strategy-analysis.nb) sets up the